samlam369/audible-scrapper/README.md

    - The array is now ready to be pasted directly into `PasteArray.ahk`

 3. **Set up AutoHotkey:**
-   - Open `PasteArray.ahk` and replace the array on line 2 with your copied values (or keep the existing array if you prefer).
+   - Open `PasteArray.ahk` and replace the array on line 5 with your copied values.
    - Launch `PasteArray.ahk` (double-click the file or run it with AutoHotkey).

 4. **Paste into your database:**